sxiii/chia-log-analyzer/README.md

 ### Requirements
 * Linux
-* Bash and standard CLI tools installed [awk, grep] (most of Linux distros has this installed already)
+* Bash and standard CLI tools installed [awk, grep] (most of Linux distros has this installed)
-* Already existing log files from chia plotting
+* Existing log files from chia plotting

 ### What is inside this repo
 * `chiacheck_all.sh` - Script that builds statistics from all files, both from finished and cancelled plots.